Empty playground with blue and orange shade structures, slides, and benches in a park during sunset with a colorful sky and trees in the background.

 A

-The Family Life Park will contain a large playground with gathering spaces for friends and family.
-The existing play equipment will be moved and reinstalled in the new playground.
-The park will be fenced for safety.
+The Family Life Park contains a large playground with gathering spaces for friends and family.

 B

-An existing Floyd Center classroom will be renovated, making it an indoor-outdoor space that creates direct access to the restroom and a first-aid station already in place.
-This multi-purpose room will open up to the sports fields, offering concession service in a cafe setting for participants and guests.
+An existing Floyd Center offers an indoor-outdoor space that creates direct access to the restroom and a first-aid station.
+This multi-purpose room opens up to the sports fields, offering concession service in a cafe setting for participants and guests.

 C